nicolagulmini/federated_learning/README.md

 Research project: "Communication-Aware Clustered Federated Learning: How to Leverage Data Heterogeneity"

 The (deprecated) files contain messy code.
-The first tests are with a federated version of mnist, to obtain a fast computation.
+The first experiments are carried out with a federated version of mnist, to have a fast computation.
 If you want to generate your own version of federated mnist, you can use dataset_split.py, changing the initial parameters.
 Soon will be available also a federated version of cifar10 and the related notebook.

 ## federated_mnist
 The federated_mnist folder contains: